-- 1. The City Council can approve the Preliminary Plat for Hayden's Crossing at 5400 Grant Avenue with the separate sidewalk along the shared driveway, with the following condition: - A. That the City Council approve a Developer's Agreement to fund the pro rata share of costs of future intersection improvements necessary at the intersection of Grant Avenue and Audubon Drive. - 2.
-The City Council can approve the Preliminary Plat for Hayden's Crossing at 5400 Grant Avenue, with modified conditions. - 3.
-The City Council can deny the Preliminary Plat for Hayden's Crossing at 5400 Grant Avenue, by finding that the preliminary plat does not meet the requirements of Section 23.302(3)(b) or Section 23.603 of the Ames Municipal Code and by setting forth its reasons to disprove or modify the proposed preliminary plat as required by Section 23.302(4) of the Ames Municipal Code.
-Code sections are found in Attachment N Applicable Subdivision Law. - 4.
-The City Council can defer action on this request to no later than October 2, 2015 and refer it back to City staff and/or the applicant for additional information.
+- 1. The City Council can approve the revised Preliminary Plat for Hayden's Crossing at 5440, 5442 and 5400 Grant Avenue. - 2.
+The City Council can approve the Preliminary Plat for Hayden's Crossing at 5442, 5440 and 5400 Grant Avenue, with modified conditions.

+- 3. The City Council can deny the Preliminary Plat for Hayden's Crossing at 5442, 5440 and 5400 Grant Avenue, by finding that the preliminary plat does not meet the requirements of Section 23.302(6)(a) or Section 23.603 of the Ames Municipal Code and by setting forth its reasons for disapproving or modifying the proposed preliminary plat as required by Section 23.302(6)(b) of the Ames Municipal Code.
+Code sections are found in Attachment I Applicable Subdivision Law. - 4.
+The City Council can defer action on this request to no later than July 14, 2016, and refer it back to City staff and/or the applicant for additional information.